Sledmine/mercury/docs/LUA-BUNDLER.md

 using Mercury, there are a few tools available on the `luabundle` command from Mercury, here are a few examples of how to use them:

-## Create a `bundle.json` template file
+## Create a bundle.json template file
 ```
 cd MySuperProjectFolder
 mercury luabundle -t
 ```
-This command will create `bundle.json` file with common properties by default in order to help us starting the creation of a modular lua project, the `-t` flag stands for the short version of the `--template` flag, meaning this command will create an example of a `bundle.json` file
+This command will create `bundle.json` file with common properties by default, this will help you to start the creation of a modular lua project, the `-t` flag stands for the short version of the `--template` flag, meaning this command will create an example of a `bundle.json` file

 ## Bundle a project directly
 ```